 If you regularly upload videos, you will then have an idea of when your videos became normalized.

 Use the LoudnessRadar in Premiere Pro and Audition

 A normal bar meter is not going to display loudness for you.
 What you need is a loudness meter or something similar.

-The tool is called LoudnessRadar and combines a level meter with representation of the loudness of your audio.
-It also shows a lot more than that but it can tell you what is likely to happen when you upload your video to YouTube.
+The tool is called LoudnessRadar and combines a level meter with a representation of the loudness of your audio.
+It also shows a lot more than that, but it can tell you what is likely to happen when you upload your video to YouTube.

 Once you have set your loudness target, the different colors will help guide you in tweaking the audio levels in your video.

 In the image above, I set my target loudness to be -16 LKFS.
 The areas where the the audio is yellow (just outside the second circle in), the audio is louder than my target.
 Where the audio loudness is below the second circle, the audio is less that the target loudness.

 A little over or a little under is OK.
 What is important is the program loudness.
 This is the average loudness across the whole of the program or video.
 You can see in the bottom right of the loudnessRadar that after 4min 20sec the program loudness is -16.6 LKFS.
 That’s close to what I wanted.
 With just a little adjustment I could get the program loudness to be

 If you wish to spend some money, I can recommend the Waves WLM Loudness Meter.
 It is available as a VST/VST3 plugin and works with various audio and video software.
 You can check the supported host software on the waves website.
 The regular price is a little high, but I got the plugin for a few tens of dollars during one of Wave’s regular sales.
 Alternatively, try out the demo.

 The “Plus” version of the loudness meter also allows you to normalize your audio and is ITU 1770-3, EBU and ATSC compliant.